Vicsek Model Meets DBSCAN: Cluster Phases in the Vicsek Model: Introduction

 In addition to the Ising-type phase transition of the Vicsek model found in Ref.~\cite{Vicsek_001}, the cluster structures of active matter have been the focus of intensive study.
 These structures encompass various systems, including active Brownian particles~\cite{Fily_001, Peruani_002, Peruani_004, Peruani_005, Huepe_001}, active Brownian rods~\cite{Peruani_001, Yang_003, Abkenar_001, Shi_001, Peruani_003}, active colloids~\cite{Marchetti_002}, active fluids~\cite{Tjhung_001}, active networks~\cite{Kohler_001}, driven filaments~\cite{Schaller_001}, and bacterial colonies~\cite{Zhang_002}.
 Motility-induced phase separation (MIPS), a concept akin to clustering phases, has garnered considerable interest~\cite{Cates_001}.
 Moreover, the interplay between MIPS and frustration demonstrates a rich variety of phases in active matter~\cite{Adorjani_001}.

 Another significant trend accelerating research in active matter is machine learning (ML)~\cite{Carleo_001, Das-Sarma_001}.
 Recent studies on the application of ML to active matter are discussed in Refs.~\cite{Guo_001, Chen_001, de-Koning_001, Bhaskar_001}.
 Particularly, clustering algorithms hold special significance since clustering structures appear ubiquitously in science and engineering, including active matter.
-Reference~\cite{scikit_learn_clustering_001} summarizes several clustering algorithms, both well-known ones and those recently introduced, such as $k$-means, the EM algorithm with the Gaussian mixture model~\cite{Bishop_001, Murphy_001, Murphy_002}, OPTICS~\cite{Ankerst_001}, agglomerative clustering, DBSCAN (density-based spatial clustering of applications with noise), HDBSCAN (hierarchical density-based spatial clustering of applications with hoise)~\cite{McInnes_001}, and mean shift~\cite{Ester_001}.
+Reference~\cite{scikit_learn_clustering_001} summarizes several clustering algorithms, both well-known ones and those recently introduced, such as $k$-means, the EM algorithm with the Gaussian mixture model~\cite{Bishop_001, Murphy_001, Murphy_002}, OPTICS~\cite{Ankerst_001}, agglomerative clustering, DBSCAN (density-based spatial clustering of applications with noise), HDBSCAN (hierarchical density-based spatial clustering of applications with noise)~\cite{McInnes_001}, and mean shift~\cite{Ester_001}.
 Depending on the choice of clustering algorithms, estimates of clusters present in a given dataset can drastically change and often fail to capture the appropriate structure.
 Recently, cluster phases composed of bubbles have been reported~\cite{Tjhung_001, Shi_002, Nakano_001}.
+As a related work, the network structure of the Vicsek model is investigated~\cite{Baglietto_001}.
 Furthermore, research on applying ML to active matter is still relatively limited~\cite{Lopez_001, Ginot_001, Ferdinandy_001}.